R&D Tax Credits for Startups – What You Need to Know

 Traditional Method

-1. Calculate Qualified Research Expenses (QREs): Start by identifying your total qualified research expenses for the current year.
-Qualified expenses may include wages for R&D staff, costs of materials, and certain subcontractor fees.
+1. Calculate Qualified Research Expenses (QREs): Identify your total qualified research expenses for the current year.
+Qualified expenses may include wages for R&D staff, costs of materials, and specific subcontractor fees.

 2. Determine the Fixed Base Percentage: The Fixed Base Percentage is 16%.
-This percentage is used to calculate the base amount from which you’ll measure excess QREs.
+This percentage calculates the base amount from which you’ll measure excess QREs.

 3. Calculate the Base Amount: Apply the Fixed Base Percentage to the average of your gross receipts from the prior four years.
 This gives you the base amount.